smithb21/code_generator/README.md

 * Unit tests
 * Documentation
 * Rework Names and add prepend/append operations
+* Consider merging Composition, and Output phase into one.
+This would give an interface that sort of feels like an immediate mode gui type of structure.

-### Planned Breaking Changes (0.2.x)
+### Breaking Changes from 0.1.x
-* Names use a special character to separate parts, not caps, or underscore.
+* Names use a special character '`' to separate parts.
+They also consider capital characters to be the start of a new block, so "TEst" would be considered having parts ["T", "Est"].

 ## Limitations